sezze/reaktor-assignment-package-status/README.md

 Hosted on [https://reaktor-package-status.herokuapp.com/](https://reaktor-package-status.herokuapp.com/)

+The server has very few dependencies.
+The client uses react which itself uses a lot of dependencies but no additional packages are used.

 ## Configuration

-Make sure to create a file called `config.js` and copy the contents from `config.template.js` into it.

-By default the provided status file is read.
-To use your system's status file make sure to provide the path in config.js.
+The server can be configured `config.js`.
+The most important option is the status file path, by default the provided status file is used instead of the system's status file.

 ## Setup